Triggers API

 - Discord: Set up bot commands or server events

-- Linear: Trigger automations on issue updates
+- Linear: Trigger workflows on issue updates

-- Zoom: Execute automations from Zoom apps
+- Zoom: Execute workflows from Zoom apps

-- GitHub: Run automations on repository events
+- GitHub: Run workflows on repository events

 - Stripe: Process payment events